priba/nmp_qc/README.md

 # Neural Message Passing for Quantum Chemistry

-Implementation of different models of Neural Networks on graphs as explained in the article proposed by Gilber *et al.*[1].
+Implementation of different models of Neural Networks on graphs as explained in the article proposed by Gilmer *et al.* [1].

 ## Installation